KSU–NCHU PreVet & DVM Program

-Students from NCHU first apply for the 1-2 year pre-vet program at KSU.
+Students from NCHU first apply for the one year pre-vet program at KSU.
 While studying at KSU during the pre-vet year, students will apply for a DVM program at KSU.

 Applicants must have a minimum GPA of 3.0 on a 4.0 scale and a TOEFL score of 100 or higher.
 To be competitive, a GRE score with the percentile average in all three sections should be greater than 50%.
 Recommendation letters from the NCHU is required for the application.

-Interviews will take place at the NCHU around March or April.
+Interviews will take place at the NCHU around October each year.